-Finally, on the basis of the questions included above and the information present elsewhere in this RFP and on the MAP website, the evaluation team should deploy a data collection toolkit (that includes gender disaggregation and triangulation tools) that will include both existing secondary data as well as new primary data to be gathered during country visits which together will be able to answer the questions listed above.
+Finally, on the basis of the questions included above, and the information present elsewhere in this RFP and on the PFIP website (www.pfip.org), the evaluation team should deploy a data collection toolkit that will include both existing secondary data as well as new primary data to be gathered during country visits which together will be able to answer the questions listed above.
+The toolkit should include techniques to ensure gender disaggregation and triangulation of data received.

-The combination of primary and secondary tools or separate 'lines of evidence' should number at least five and be designed - as with the rest of the evaluation - with triangulation and complementary assessment of the sub-questions in the matrix in mind.
+The combination of primary and secondary tools or separate 'lines of evidence' should number at least five and be designed - as with the rest of the evaluation - with triangulation and complementary assessment of the subquestions in the matrix in mind.